The day of your treatment

-On the day of the treatment, a lightweight frame is attached to the patient’s head.
-With the frame in place, the patient has an MRI, CT, or angiography to precisely locate the diseased area to be treated.
+On the day of your treatment, a lightweight frame will be placed around your head.
+With the frame in place, you will receive an MRI, CT, or angiography to precisely locate the diseased area to be treated.

-A series of images is taken and transferred to the computerized treatment planning system.
-The system localizes the target, determines its coordinates, and ensures that the radiation field conforms precisely to the target.
+A series of images will be taken and transferred to the computerized treatment planning system.
+The radiosurgery team localizes the target, determines its coordinates, and ensures that the radiation field conforms precisely to the target.

-The Gamma Knife is then used to direct multiple beams of ionizing gamma radiation from 201 separate cobalt sources to the targeted area within the brain.
+The Gamma Knife will then be used to direct multiple beams of ionizing gamma radiation from 192 separate radioactive cobalt sources to the targeted area within the brain.

-Intersecting at the target, the concentrated rays eradicate the tumor or vascular abnormalities, while surrounding tissues receive minimal radiation exposure.
-Treatment sessions typically last 40 to 60 minutes.
+Intersecting at the target, the concentrated rays eradicate the tumor or vascular abnormalities while surrounding tissues receive minimal radiation exposure.
+Treatment sessions typically last 20 to 60 minutes.
 Patients usually return to normal activities the same day or the following day.